koordinator-sh/koordinator/docs/proposals/scheduling/20220609-resource-reservation.md

 #### Story 4

 As a cluster administrator, I want to **pre-allocate** node resources for future usage no matter whether they are available now or not.
 I want to allocate the future free resources but do not disrupt the running of scheduled pods.
 Reservation can be made to pre-allocate resources since it makes no physical cost to the node.
 It may be in a `Waiting` state.
 When there is enough space for the reservation, it will become `Available` for the owner pods' scheduling.

+#### Story 5

+The user plans and reserves a batch of resources in advance, and the lifetime of reservation is relatively long.
+For example, there are 100 nodes in a cluster, and 32 Cores and 64GiB Memory are reserved on each node.
+When users need to use these resources, they want to use only a part of the instances, so they need to select these instances according to the label, and the subsequent resource allocation can only be continued after the selection is successful.

 ### API